-I played the course off the whites with the yardage tipping out at about 6800 yards.
+I played The Hotchkin off the whites with the yardage tipping out at about 6800 yards.
 It was the shortest 6800-yard golf course I ever played.
-It didn't feel long despite hitting the driver only a handful of times.
+It didn’t feel long despite hitting the driver only a handful of times.
 Most tee shots were long irons, hybrids, or fairway woods off the tee but the cantered fairways and firm play negated what was left in the bag.

 The play into many greens is a running shot from the proper side of the fairway with the correct shot shape.
 Far better to have a longer club in from the proper side of the fairway and on short-grass than in the heather…

-Another test of greatness is a course's ability to entertain all golfers endlessly without respect for their playing ability.
-In our group, we had a plus handicap, a single-digit handicap, and an 'average golfer' and you'd be hardpressed to pick which one enjoyed the round the most... it gave each of us exactly what we needed and more...
+Another test of greatness is a course’s ability to entertain all golfers endlessly without respect for their playing ability.
+In our group, we had a plus handicap, a single-digit handicap, and an ‘average golfer’ and you’d be hardpressed to pick which one enjoyed the round the most… Woodhall Spa Golf Club gave each of us exactly what we needed and more.

-How Good is the Golf at Woodhall Spa?
+How Good is the Golf at Woodhall Spa Golf Club?

-The fact Woodhall Spa is so highly regarded is not to be overlooked.
+The fact Woodhall Spa Golf Club is so highly regarded is not to be overlooked.
 Of the inland courses rated above it in the world are Pine Valley, Oakmont, Augusta, Sand Hills, Merion East, Pinehurst No. 2, Chicago GC, Los Angeles North, Winged Foot, Crystal Downs, Riviera, Praire Dunes, The Country Club, Hirono, Morfontaine, Somerset Hills, Shoreacres, Garden City, Southern Hills, Camargo, and Bethpage Black.
 Of the inland courses above it in the UK?
 Only Sunningdale Old.
-To think it is the 2nd best inland golf course in the UK is more than enough reason to visit when you consider some of the golf on offer in and around London!
+To think Woodhall Spa Golf Club is the 2nd best inland golf course in the UK is more than enough reason to visit when you consider some of the golf on offer in and around London!

 Tom Doak’s Restoration

-In 2015, work began on the long-term development of the course.
+In 2015, work began on the long-term development of Woodhall Spa Golf Club.
 It had started to lose the heathland feel and was evolving into parkland.
-Tom Doak was approached and a 25-year course development plan was approved in January 2016.
-Work began in December 2019 on the first 6 holes and were followed each year by 6 more until all 18 were complete.
+Tom Doak was approached and a 25-year (!!) course development plan was approved in January 2016.
+Work began in December 2019 on the first 6 holes and was followed each year by 6 more until all 18 were complete.